Akita dog

 Bee (stuffed) at Tokyo National Museum ©Tokyo National Museum

-The bee has been made into a stuffed animal and is on display on the second floor of the Japan Pavilion at the Tokyo National Museum.
-This is a valuable stuffed animal as a pure Akita dog.
+The bees have been stuffed and are on display on the second floor of the Japan Building at the Tokyo National Museum It is a valuable stuffed dog that is pure Akita dog.

 “Akita Inu Group Statue” depicting Hachi’s family as a child ©Odate City